-This guide helps to identify the signs and symptoms of common mental health issues for college students and where and when to seek help.
-Left untreated, these issues can become debilitating for students, so whether you feel you are experiencing these issues or find yourself concerned for a friend or peer, it is important to take action now.
+The purpose of this guide is to help identify the signs and symptoms of common mental health issues for college students — and where and when to seek help.
+Left untreated, these issues can become debilitating and even life-threatening.
+If you feel that you may be experiencing these issues or find yourself concerned for a friend or peer, it is important to take action now.

 - One in four students have a diagnosable illness